rackerlabs/docs-developer-blog/_posts/2018-09-19-introduction-to-pgp-encryption-and-decryption.md

    The passphrase can be changed at any time using option `--edit-key`.

 <ol start=2>
-    <li> After the key is generated list the key details with the following command:</li>
+    <li> After the key is generated, list the key details with the following command:</li>
 </ol>

        $ gpg –list-keys